One Downside Of Snoring Mouthpieces

-The snoring mouthpiece stops snoring by holding the jaw forward which clears the airway while a snoring chinstrap holds the jaw closed, but does not necessarily exert much pressure to prevent the jaw falling back into the airway which can cause a blockage.
-While chinstraps are useful in some circumstances, they are not nearly as effective as some of the other stop snoring products that are being sold.
+The snoring mouthpiece stops snoring by holding the jaw forward which clears the airway while a snoring chinstrap holds the jaw closed but does not necessarily exert much pressure to prevent the jaw falling back into the airway which can cause a blockage.
+While chinstraps are useful in some circumstances, they are not nearly as effective as some of the other stops snoring products that are being sold.

-Snoring mouthpieces have been around since the mid 1990’s and have grown in popularity ever since.
-New mouthpieces enter the market every year, some innovative while others are simply another spin off of products from the past.
+Snoring mouthpieces have been around since the mid-1990’s and have grown in popularity ever since.
+New mouthpieces enter the market every year, some innovative while others are simply another spin-off of products from the past.
 In recent years we have seen advancements in mandibular advancement splints.
 We have even seen a completely new design emerge, classified as a tongue stabilizing device which works by holding the tongue forward instead of the jaw.

 While technology has advanced, one common complaint often expressed is the issue of keeping a mouthpiece in throughout the night.
 In fact, having a mouthpiece fall out during the night is one of the most common complaints that is often expressed.
 Some mouthguards, such as the SleepTight have made an extra effort to design their product so that it would remain in the mouth throughout the night, however, the majority of devices all seem to share the same flaw.